tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - NEW: Added a UIPopupList class that can be used to create drop-down lists and menus.
 - NEW: Added the Popup List and Popup Menu templates to the Widget Wizard.
 - NEW: UISlider can now move in increments by specifying the desired Number of Steps.
+- NEW: Tutorial 11 showing how to use UIPopupLists.

 1.45:
 - NEW: Text labels will center or right-align their text if such pivot was used.